-The duration and magnitude of the wet season are likely to impact on the overall biomass of coastal stocks like Grey Mackerel that depend on nearshore waters for breeding and feeding12.
-A widespread drought in the GOC region in 2013 is thought to have affected the abundance of a number of commercially important species, including Grey Mackerel.
-Low rainfall in the southern GOC resulted in decreased freshwater flows, turbidity and primary productivity in nearshore areas, which are critical to Grey Mackerel larval survival and juvenile/adult feeding.
-For other species, research has shown that large wet seasons result in higher recruitment than smaller wet seasons12.
+The duration, magnitude and timing of rainfall during the wet season is likely to impact on the overall biomass of species like Grey Mackerel that are dependent on estuaries and coastal bays waters for breeding and feeding.
+A widespread reduction in the average rainfall in the GoC region in 2013 through to 2015 is thought to have affected the abundance of a number of commercially important species, including Grey Mackerel.
+This is because lower than average rainfall in the southern GoC results in decreased freshwater flows, turbidity and primary productivity in near shore areas, which are critical for larval survival and juvenile/adult feeding of Grey Mackerel.
+A link has been established for other tropical species, such as Barramundi between higher levels of recruitment (and subsequent harvest levels) with higher than average rainfall during the wet season.